 Factor (l): Any other factor considered by the judge to be relevant to a particular child custody dispute.

-To decide parenting time, the judge uses the 12 best interests of the child factors.
-The judge also uses these other factors to decide how often each parent has parenting time, how long visits are, and whether the parenting time is supervised:
+How much and what type of parenting time each party gets will be up to the judge if the parties do not agree.
+Like custody decisions, judges make parenting time decisions by considering the best interests of the child factors listed above.
+The judge can also use the parenting time factors below to decide how often each parent has parenting time, how long visits are, and whether parenting time should be supervised:

 Factor (a): Any special needs of the child;